jncraton/ubuntu-server-student-env/readme.md

 After successful installation, students can be added using the following command:

+`addstudent [student]...`

+For example:

 `addstudent alice bob charlie`

+Here's the usage info for that command:

+    SYNOPSIS
+    ./addstudent [student]...

+    DESCRIPTION

+    Adds new students to the system.

     This will create new users and home directories for each student.
 Accounts will be given a default password of Password1.
 Students will be prompted to change this password on first login.